aviramaloni/Intro2CS-Boggle/README.md

 # Intro2CS-Boggle

-This program was designed and created by Aviram Aloni and Assaf Fine, as part of The Hebrew University of Jerusalem's course 'Introduction to Computer Science'.
+This program was designed and created by Aviram Aloni and Assaf Fine, as part of The Hebrew University of Jerusalem's 'Introduction to Computer Science' course.

 # About